csinkers/ualbion/README.md

 1. Run installer
 1. Open the Albion install directory in file explorer (e.g. `C:\GOG Games\Albion`)
 1. Go into the `DOSBOX` directory and run `DOSBOX.exe`
-1. Run the following commands in dosbox to extract the data files: (Replace `C:\Git\ualbion` with wherever you cloned the ualbion repository.
+1. Run the following commands in dosbox to extract the data files.
+Replace `C:\Git\ualbion` with wherever you cloned the ualbion repository.
 Replace `C:\GOG Games\Albion` with wherever you installed your GOG version of Albion.
-Note the double quotes (`"`), they are necessary if your path contains spaces.)
+Note the double quotes (`"`), they are necessary if your path contains spaces.
     1. `mount C "C:\Git\ualbion"`
     1. `mount D "C:\GOG Games\Albion"`
     1. `C:\src\Tools\GOG_EXTR.BAT`

-If you did not do the above steps and want to select your game files manually, configure `data/config.json` to set the paths for the files from the original game (currently only version v1.38 where `MAIN.EXE` is 1,109,655 bytes and has a SHA256 hash of `476227b0391cf3452166b7a1d52b012ccf6c86bc9e46886dafbed343e9140710` is supported).
-If you're running the GOG version, you'll want to mount the `game.gog` file (it's just a raw binary dump of the CD contents) using CDemu and then copy the ALBION directory into your UAlbion folder.
+If you're not using the GOG version or want to select your game files manually, you can either copy the files into an "ALBION" subdirectory manually or configure `data/config.json` to set the paths for the files.
+The files can also be manually extracted from the GOG version by mounting the `game.gog` file using CDemu (it's just a raw binary dump of the CD contents) and then copy the ALBION directory into your UAlbion folder.

 ### Compile and run